 The staging of the National Billiards and Snooker Championships in 1996 at the Club, followed by organising of the world Billiards Championship the following year put the Club on the international map.

 The Club has become the brand name for promoting arts, culture and sports.
-The entertainment and recreational events of the Club for the past ten years have attracted attention all over the country, specially the New Year Eve events having giant replicas of the Taj Mahal, The Titanic, The Pyramids, etc. as backdrops in the New Year’s Eve Celebrations of the Club year after year in continuum.
-Currently, the replica of The Nina (One of the ships which Christopher Columbus used for his voyage to America) has been elected to serve as a backdrop in the New Year’s Eve Celebration on the 31st December 2003.
-A 15th Century Bar has been built inside the ship for use of the visiting Members.
+The entertainment and recreational events of the Club for the past years have attracted attention all over the country, specially the New Year Eve events having giant replicas of the Taj Mahal, The Titanic, The Pyramids, The Nina (One of the ships which Christopher Columbus used for his voyage to America) etc. as backdrops in the New Year’s Eve Celebrations of the Club year after year in continuum.